-Throughout the year, WHEDA conducted two competitive rounds for the allocation of Housing Trust Funds.
-One round occurred in May 2019 and the second in September 2019.
+Throughout the year, WHEDA conducted two competitive rounds of applications for the allocation of Housing Trust Funds.
+One in May 2021, the other in September, 2021.

 In May, four Housing Tax Credit recipients submitted applications for an allocation of Housing Trust Funds.
-All applications were awarded.
-This accounted for what will be the eventual creation of 254 units of affordable housing - with 38 of those targeted towards the extremely low-income population and identifying as Housing Trust Fund units.
-These projects are all currently under construction.
+Three applications were fully awarded, and one was partially awarded.
+This accounted for what will be the eventual creation of 171 units of affordable housing - with 48 of those targeted towards the extremely low-income population and identifying as Housing Trust Fund units.
+One project is currently under construction and the remaining two projects are working toward financial closing.
+In September, four Housing Tax Credit recipients submitted applications for an allocation of Housing Trust Funds.
+One application was fully awarded.
+This project will result in 32 new units of supportive housing.